Insider Selling: CURO Group Holdings Corp. (NYSE:CURO) CEO Sells 15,000 Shares of Stock

 CURO Group Holdings Corp.
-(NYSE:CURO) CEO Donald Gayhardt sold 15,000 shares of the stock in a transaction dated Monday, December 28th.
-The shares were sold at an average price of $14.23, for a total value of $213,450.00.
-Following the completion of the transaction, the chief executive officer now directly owns 788,565 shares in the company, valued at approximately $11,221,279.95.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+(NYSE:CURO) CEO Donald Gayhardt sold 15,000 shares of the firm’s stock in a transaction on Monday, January 4th.
+The stock was sold at an average price of $13.16, for a total value of $197,400.00.
+Following the sale, the chief executive officer now directly owns 788,565 shares in the company, valued at approximately $10,377,515.40.
+The sale was disclosed in a document filed with the SEC, which is available at the SEC website.

 Donald Gayhardt also recently made the following trade(s):